 In return for a reader’s email address, I would give away a free 6 day mini course on ecommerce.
 And 9 times out of 10, that reader would stick around after the mini course to check out my new articles and updates.

-In fact, I have readers on my blog that have stuck with me for over 5 years(you know who you are) and I’m very thankful!
+In fact, I have readers on my blog who have stuck with me for over 8 years(you know who you are) and I’m very thankful!

 The key is to retain your existing audience while simultaneously attracting new fans.
 This way, your audience count has no where to go except up.